sidiousvic/sidious.pizza/about.md

 # Misled youth

-When I was young I had a neighbor who was skater.
-We used to skip school to play ball and skateboard.
-My uncle had an obscene collection of hard rock records which I stole from every year.
+I was a bit of a goblin when young, and used to skip school to play ball and skateboard.
+I spent a lot of time listening to hard rock records.
 My heroes became [Jamie Thomas](https://www.youtube.com/watch?v=452Oxqm4E3Y) and Jimi Hendrix.

 I remember listening to [Foxey Lady](https://www.youtube.com/watch?v=_PVjcIO4MT4) on my discman while taking out the trash.
 I broke my arm crashing into a parked car trying to do a _"hardflip"_.